barbajs/barba/source/docs/advanced/recipes/index.md

 In addition, you can properly catch the error by using the [`requestError`](#requestError) callback.

+> If a timeout occurs when you are trying to go to another page, Barba will redirect you instead of reloading the page.

 ## Partial output

 Barba sends **a custom HTTP Header** named `x-barba` in the `XMLHttpRequest`.